pangeo-data/education-material/pedagogy/git/README.md

 A GitHub User is what you want to be! (if you buy into this whole open source / git business).
 It is a membership in GitHub that is free and requires you to establish a Username.
-Once you are a GitHub User you can start creating repositories.
+Once you are a GitHub User you can start creating repositories on GitHub.
+(You can create repositories on your own machines using the `git` command; GitHub need not be involved.)

 ***What is a GitHub Organization?***

 A GitHub organization such as pangeo is a multi-participant version of a GitHub User.

 ***What is Public versus Private on GitHub?***

 ***Why did I get `403: Forbidden` when I attempted to log in to pangeo using my GitHub ID?***